turingschool/front-end-curriculum/projects/overlook.md

 ### Endpoints

 Below are all the endpoints set up for this project.
-You may not use all of them -- some apply to extensions.
+You may not use all of them.
 Pay attention to the functionality required of each iteration when picking the appropriate endpoint.

 | Description | URL | Method | Required Properties for Request | Sample Successful Response |
 |----------|-----|--------|---------------------|-----------------|